- What is ROTC?

 ROTC stands for Reserve Officer Training Corps.
 It is one of three accession programs to become a commissioned officer in the U.S. Air Force or U.S. Space Force.
 Annually, AFROTC produces more second lieutenants than any other officer program.

 Joining ROTC is as simple as signing up for our classes — just as you would any other academic class.
 Once you have done that, you will need to attend our orientation and pass a physical fitness assessment (PFA).

 - What are the benefits of joining ROTC?

-By joining Air Force ROTC and successfully completing the program, you obtain an undergraduate degree and a commission in the U.S. Air Force as an officer.
+By joining Air Force ROTC and successfully completing the program, you obtain an undergraduate degree and a commission in the U.S. Air Force or U.S. Space Force as an officer.
 Military officers represent the upper command structure of the military, whereas enlisted people represent the more numerous workforce.
 Although an enlisted career can be very rewarding, officers are given more responsibility early on in their careers.
 Enlisted men and women are not required to complete college degrees.

 - Does ROTC offer scholarships?

 Yes, both high school scholarships and in-college scholarships are available depending on your degree program and year in school.
 Please contact us for more information or go to the AFROTC scholarship page.

 - Do I have to join ROTC as a freshman?

 No. AFROTC requires all students to enroll in the program for a minimum of 3 years.
 Thus, many students are able to begin their ROTC experience as a sophomore.
 However if you elect to take this route, you must take both freshman and sophomore aerospace studies classes during your sophomore year.

 - What if I join ROTC and then realize that I do not like it?